cedra-labs/docs/docs/getting-started/counter.md

 ## 🧪 Step 3: Add Tests

 Let's add comprehensive tests to our contract.
+For a complete guide on Move testing including annotations and best practices, see [Move Unit Testing](/move/testing).

 Add the following test functions to your `tests/counter.move` file:

 ```rust
 #[test_only]